shapeshed/shapeshed.com/content/posts/php_101_the_if_statement.md

-{
-  "slug": "php-101-the-if-statement",
-  "title": "PHP 101 - The if statement",
-  "date": "2008-10-21T00:00:00+01:00",
++++
+date = "2008-10-21T00:00:00+01:00"
-  "description": "I get a fair few requests from designers asking for help with basic PHP.
+description = "I get a fair few requests from designers asking for help with basic PHP.
 So I'm going to write a series on very basic PHP.
-It is not hard so let's start with a robot and the if statement. ", "tags": [
+It is not hard so let's start with a robot and the if statement. " slug = "php-101-the-if-statement" tags = ["PHP 101", "PHP"] title = "PHP 101 - The if statement"

-    "PHP 101",
-    "PHP"
-  ]
-}
++++

 ## The if robot